%20-%201000x1000%20px-02.webp)

 Vesta Care's Cancer Markers Male package delivers targeted screening for the most common cancers affecting men, measuring seven specialized tumor markers alongside complete blood analysis.
 This comprehensive 27-biomarker assessment detects early warning signs of prostate, colorectal, pancreatic, liver, and testicular cancers—cancers accounting for the majority of male cancer diagnoses and deaths.

-At AED 479, this screening provides essential cancer surveillance through blood and stool testing performed conveniently at your Dubai home.
+This screening provides essential cancer surveillance through blood and stool testing performed conveniently at your Dubai home.
 Our DHA-licensed phlebotomists collect samples throughout Dubai—from Business Bay to Arabian Ranches, JBR to Silicon Oasis—with results delivered in 48 hours.
 No fasting required, making scheduling maximally convenient.

 Cancer markers, also called tumor markers, are substances produced by cancer cells or by the body in response to cancer.
 These markers serve as important tools in diagnosing, staging, and monitoring treatment of many cancers, with serum-based markers most commonly used due to relative ease and lower testing cost.
 While not definitive for diagnosis alone, elevated markers indicate increased cancer risk requiring further investigation.